Understanding EHR-to-EDC Streaming in Clinical Research

 Interoperability challenges

 Interoperability poses a significant challenge in the context of EHR-to-EDC streaming.
-The disparate nature of EHR systems and EDC platforms often results in incompatible data formats, structures, and terminology.
+The disparate nature of EHR systems and EDC systems often results in incompatible data formats, structures, and terminology.
 This lack of harmonization complicates the exchange of clinical trial data, hindering the efficient transfer of patient information between these systems.
 Without standardized interfaces and protocols to facilitate interoperability, researchers face obstacles in accurately mapping and transferring data, leading to inefficiencies and potential errors in data interpretation.

 Currently, many EHR-to-EDC streaming solutions require time-consuming and complex on-premises integrations, which makes data streaming expensive and complicated, especially for large, multi-center studies.
 A truly effective EHR-to-EDC streaming solution must be able to pull data from any EHR in the world without customized integrations or configurations.
 Developing this complex and flexible technology is not a simple feat.